mshodge/scarp-diffusion/README.md

 (if slip direction is unknown), or perpendicular to the slip direction.
 Please note profiles length (in meters) and distance between elevation measurement points, which should be equal to the DEM resolution.

+## Acknowledgements

+The code here is an adapted version of the [MATLAB code written by Ramon Arrowsmith](http://activetectonics.asu.edu/diffuse/).